A RussianPod101 Review

 The Bad Points:

 - Lacking grammar.
 While they do go over grammar in lessons… this is something you need a textbook for.
 Grammar sucks.
 It requires time, attention and the only practical way to tackle it is through a textbook.
 Remember, no one learning resource will give you all you need.
+It would be nice if they had grammar-dedicated lessons.

 - Promotional content about their features in lessons.
 You’ll hear about features like Flashcards or the WordBank at the end of a lesson.
 I guess it’s a good way let learners know what they can use but I like my promotional content and educational content separate.